ORLANDO, Fla. - Some of the most notorious crimes are those that go unsolved.

 If you have any information, please call the Marion County Sheriff’s Office at 352-369-6831, or call CrimeStoppers at 352-368-STOP.

-33 years ago, Pamela Cahanes celebrated graduating from the Navy Training Center in Orlando.
+Pamela Cahanes celebrated graduating from the Navy Training Center in Orlando on Aug 3, 1984.
 Two days later, Cahanes was found dead outside a vacant home.

 According to Seminole County deputies, Cahanes graduated from naval training on Aug.
 3, 1984.
 The following day, Cahanes went shopping at the Fashion Square Mall and an Orlando Kmart.
 That evening, investigators say she was seen with an unidentified man at the Navy Training Center, and at a bar on campus.